Digiway-dw/financial_system/WORK_SESSIONS_DOCUMENTATION.md

   - `endSession`: Updates session on user logout and calculates duration
   - `getActiveSession`: Retrieves a user's active (not ended) session
   - `getUserSessions`: Gets all sessions for a specific user
+  - `exportToCsv` and `exportToExcel`: Export session data for reporting

 ### Event Listeners
 - **LogSuccessfulLogin**: Creates a work session when a user logs in